Suzanna-Linn/slua/docs/scripts-extended-tables.md

 **removeArray(from, to)**
 Removes a range of elements from an array.
+Similar to ll.DeleteSubList() but modifying the original table.
+Supports negative indices but not exclusion range.
 - **Parameters:**
   - from (number): The starting index of the range to remove.
   - to (number): The ending index of the range to remove.